Running Tests Overview

 Tests' Timeouts

 By default, all tests will timeout after 10 minutes.
-This setting cannot be overridden when running the test from the Testim editor, whether it is played locally or remotely.
 However in the following cases, you can set a different timeout setting:

 • When using the Scheduler - as part of the scheduler Advanced Options configuration, it is possible to set the Test timeout (seconds) setting.
 In any case, the maximal test timeout period is 3 hours.
 For more information, see Scheduler